sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

+-   This lab has a lot of moving parts: service discovery/registration, client side load-balancing, spring cloud dependencies, end-to-end testing.

 -   Service discovery
 	-   Explain why service discovery and registration could be useful in cloud
+	    - in the cloud environment, services come and go
 	    - you don't want use hard-coded address of target service

-	    - in the cloud environment, services come and go
+	-   Discovery server can also play the role of making sure unresponsive servers are removed from the list

-	-   Use service discovery picture
+	-   Use service discovery picture (the lab document does not have a link so I might have to draw one)

 -   Dependency management (using Spring cloud dependency slides)
     - [Neil's slide](https://docs.google.com/presentation/d/1sY6mz_SRfRO-KFonJDjfEujgTFNmDkddit5l090PEZM/edit?ts=5d5a5860#slide=id.p) is a good one